Workday/warp-core/README.md

 ./gradlew generateLock saveLock test commitLock
 ```

-Note that at publishing time, the build is configured to resolve dependencies for the pom from `dependencies.lock`.
+Note that at publishing time, the build is configured to resolve dependencies for the pom from `dependencies_2.11.lock`
+or `dependencies_2.12.lock`, depending on the scala version being used.
 If you have updated `versionInfo.gradle`, you probably need to recreate the dependency lock file as well.

 Please see https://github.com/nebula-plugins/gradle-dependency-lock-plugin/wiki/Usage for more detailed information.